Study Guide for Exam 2

 - In what way do any two works read this semester, such as "The Man Who Would Be King,"The Adventures of Mary Seacole in Many Lands, or "A White Heron," address the issue of colonialism and imperialism?
 Do they defend or critique this idea?

-- The Adventures of Huckleberry Finn and "The Man Who Would Be King" can be read both as racist texts and as texts that denounce racism.
+- Pudd'nhead Wilson and "The Man Who Would Be King" can be read both as racist texts and as texts that denounce racism.
 Discuss.

-- Characters such as Jim, Billy Fish, Julius McAdoo, and the silent, unnamed mixed-race servant in The Awakening serve an important function in the works in which they appear, but in what ways does racism constrain or shape the ways in which they speak in the work?
+- Characters of color such as Jim, Billy Fish, Julius McAdoo, and the silent, unnamed mixed-race servant in The Awakening serve an important function in the works in which they appear.
+In what ways does racism constrain or shape the ways in which they speak in the work?
 What tactics do they use to empower themselves and make their wishes heard in a dominant white culture?

 4. To analyze a particular pattern of imagery or symbolism in a work.
 Example: